About Us

 The people behind our work

-Our Patron is HRH Prince of Wales, and we also have a knowledgable team of staff and trustees supporting us.
+At the Foundation for Common Land we are fortunate to have a knowledgable team of staff and trustees supporting us.

 Staff

-We currently have four members of staff who work part-time
+We currently have several members of staff who work part-time

 Trustees